Stella's lorikeet

 Stella's lorikeet (Charmosyna stellae) is a species of parrot in the family Psittaculidae.
-It is endemic to New Guinea.
-Its natural habitat is subtropical or tropical moist montane forests.
+It is endemic to New Guinea, where Its natural habitat is subtropical or tropical moist montane forests.

 Taxonomy

 Stella's lorikeet was formerly considered conspecific with the Papuan lorikeet, but phylogenetic evidence indicates that both are distinct species, and it has thus been split by the IUCN Red List, BirdLife International, and the International Ornithologists' Union.

 Stella's lorikeet has three recognized subspecies: